As fetching water being the biggest challenge in rural India it compels especially women folk to travel kilometres before they can find any.

-Indiabulls Foundation distributed water wheels which provide 45 litres of water per filling.
-The water wheel consists of a drum & a handle attached to the drum.
+The water wheels provides 45-50 litres of water per filling.
+It consists of a handle attached to a rolling drum.
 The easy design makes it easier for the person to pull or push the water wheel with ease.
 Made for multi terrain the water wheel is designed to run in almost all regions.

-Whats more, the water wheel is completely food grade making the water absolutely safe to drink.
+The water wheel is completely food grade making the water absolutely safe to drink and store.

 Considering the massive problem of water scarcity in the rural parts of Maharashtra, Indiabulls Foundation has taken up yet another challenging role of providing water to the children of tribal ashram schools in its initiative called 'Rahat'.
 In this project, such schools are identified where water is a huge problem despite the availability of a water source in the area.
 This water source can either be a neighbouring well, hand pump, river, dam, waterfall or a natural pond.